 Budget overruns can and do happen on digital product development projects.
-If you’re wondering how to plan a web development project that won’t leave you broke due to unexpected fees and hidden costs, we have a few tips to share.
+We have a few tips to share if you’re wondering how to plan a web development project that won’t leave you broke due to unexpected fees and hidden costs.

 Have you ever been shocked by a phone or energy bill that was higher than expected?
 Hidden costs and unexpected fees are frustrating, especially if you’re a business owner.

 During my more than 15 years of experience working with WordPress, I was met with a wide range of projects – some good, some bad, and some downright ugly.
-In this article, I’ll pinpoint the usual suspects that often end up raising the overall costs of a web development project and share my advice on how to avoid them.
+In this article, I’ll pinpoint the usual suspects that often raise the overall costs of a web development project and share my advice on avoiding them.
 Let’s delve into how to plan a web development project so that you avoid headaches, unwelcome surprises, and unexpected costs.

 What’s the project?